Marion Hartog: Career

 In 1840 she and Celia published three volumes of tales entitled The Romance of Jewish History, along the lines of Leitch Ritchie's Romance of French History.
-Each chapter consisted of a "Historical Summary" of some particular period of Jewish history, followed by a story which the authors had woven round the principal events.
+Each chapter consisted of a "Historical Summary" of some particular period of Jewish history, followed by a story which the authors had woven around the principal events.
 Among the subscribers to the work were Sir Edward Bulwer-Lytton (to whom it was dedicated), Lord Palmerston, and Sir Moses Montefiore.
 These volumes were followed by Tales of Jewish History (1843).

 By this time, Moss was engaged in literary work for different publications.
 She contributed "The Gift and the Loan," and other tales, to the Bradford Observer, which were afterwards reproduced by Isaac Leeser in the Occident.
 She also contributed to the Metropolitan Magazine, and subsequently the Jewish Chronicle and Jewish World.

 A little later Moss went to London and gained a livelihood as a teacher.
 In August 1845, she married Paris-born Alphonse Hartog, with whom she had been taking French lessons, and shortly after her marriage established a boarding and day school for young children, which she continued to conduct until her retirement in 1884.
 Hartog's pupils included her niece Sarah Marks, who moved in with the Hartog family upon the death of her father in 1861.